Fallen-Breath/tweakermore/docs/document-en_us.md

 ### xmapNoSessionFinalizationWait

-Skip the session finalization operation when quit a world
+Skip the session finalization operation of xaero's worldmap when quit a world

 So no lag when quitting server or single player